paulbousquet/data/rrates/README.md

 Some notes on methodology
 * For a given month m, dff(m), dtb(m) are the rates on the last day of month m-1
 * CCrate calculated from quarterly data using linear interpolation
-* ffr and rcd are calculated with inflation expectations form UMich survey
+* ffr and rcd are calculated with inflation expectations form UMich survey.
+For description, see previous page
   * hopefully at some point I will have code that calculates this automatically (and transparently) as data updates occurr.
 In the meantime, code available upon request